MichaeliusAChapelo/VR-Annotation-Scripts/README.md

 # AnnotationInVirtualReality
 -->

-# VR-Annotation-Scripts
+# Scripts for Annotation in Virtual Reality
-This repositorycontains the C# code for a virtual reality prototype in Unity.
+This repository contains the C# code for a virtual reality prototype in Unity.

 * `AnnotationController.cs`: A Unity component with all code related to the annotation object.